Canon 2000D vs Panasonic FZ330

 - Ready to shoot: Comes with an integrated lens, while the 2000D requires a separate lens.

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More heavily discounted: Has been around for much longer (launched in July 2015).

-If the count of relative strengths (bullet points above) is taken as a measure, the FZ330 emerges as the winner of the match-up (14 : 11 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the FZ330 is the clear winner of the contest (18 : 11 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon 2000D vs Panasonic FZ330

 This is where reviews by experts come in.
 The adjacent summary-table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).

 |Panasonic FZ330«||++||-||4.5/5||4.5/5||4.5/5||Jul 2015||599||Panasonic FZ330|